Skip to content

 Mixpanel's web UI is built for interactive exploration.
 But many workflows need something different: scripts that run unattended, notebooks that combine Mixpanel data with other sources, agents that query analytics programmatically, or pipelines that move data between systems.

 mixpanel_data provides direct programmatic access to Mixpanel's analytics platform.
-Core analytics—segmentation, funnels, retention, saved reports—plus capabilities like raw JQL execution and local SQL analysis are available as Python methods or shell commands.
+Core analytics—typed insights queries, typed funnel queries, typed retention queries, typed flow queries, typed user profile queries, segmentation, saved reports—plus capabilities like raw JQL execution and streaming data extraction are available as Python methods or shell commands.

 Two Interfaces, One Capability Set